A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

-As we can see from the simulation results Fig.\ref{estimation} and Fig.\ref{density}, soon after the multi-model switching starts at $t=10$ seconds, the density of the real system surpasses the threshold 5, and the parameters are estimated correctly.
-After the parameters change at $t=20$ seconds, sharply the density drops along with the control mode switched to adaptive control.
+Shown in Fig. \ref{estimation} and Fig. \ref{density}, soon after the multi-model switching starts at $t=10s$, density of the real system surpasses the threshold 5, and parameters are estimated correctly.
+After the parameters change at $t=20s$, the density drops with the control mode switched to adaptive control.
 After about another 10 seconds, the density is high again, and the system is correctly estimated with new parameters.

 With the applications above, we show the potential of combining our algorithm with dynamic systems.
-The algorithm attempts to imitate the smooth grouping and coordination of natural colonies and the results prove the reliability of proposed algorithm.
+The proposed algorithm imitates the smooth grouping and coordination of natural colonies and the results prove the reliability of it.